 B.A. and M.A. in English

-The accelerated degree program in English is designed to allow students to earn a bachelor of arts degree and a master of arts degree in English in five years rather than the six years normally required to earn both degrees.
+The ADP in English is designed to allow students to earn a bachelor of arts degree and a master of arts degree in English in five years rather than the six years normally required to earn both degrees.
 Undergraduates participating in this program are granted early admission to the Graduate School and are allowed to take up to 12 credit hours of graduate-level courses during their senior year.
 Learn more about the accelerated degree program.

 B.A. and M.A. in History

 This program is especially well suited for students interested in working in Public History, museums, archives and libraries, teaching as well as other applied History fields.
 Learn more about the accelerated degree program.

 Students accepted into the program may transfer up to 12 credits of approved 5000-plus level courses into their graduate program.
 Undergraduates participating in this program are granted early admission to the graduate school and are allowed to take specific graduate-level courses during their junior and senior years.

 To be considered for admission to the B.A./M.A. five-year program, applicants must formally apply to the philosophy department in their junior year at Marquette University and have achieved a minimum cumulative undergraduate GPA of 3.000.
 Learn more about the accelerated degree program.